davudk/heap/README.md

     // if the return value is true, then the
     // parent-child integrity constraint is satisfied
-    // otherwise, a shift must occur to reach a valid state };
+    // otherwise, shifts will occur to reach a valid state };

 var h = new Heap<string>(constraint: cons);